skip-mev/ironbird/server/README.md

 # Ironbird Server

-The Ironbird Server provides a REST API for managing testnet environments and load tests.
-It uses Caddy as the web server and integrates with Temporal for workflow management.
+The Ironbird Server provides a gRPC API with gRPC-Web support for managing testnet environments and load tests.
+It integrates with Temporal for workflow management.

 ## Setup